“In the beginning God created the heavens and the earth.”

 Genealogy of Fiesta Publishing

 Just as the Bible contains genealogies, so does Fiesta Publishing.
 Suzanne Myal founded and owned Fiesta Publishing.
 Michael C. Myal, founded and published Contact!
 Magazine.
 Julie Castro, daughter of Mick and Sue Myal, resurrected Fiesta Publishing.
+In fact, indie publishing was in its infancy at the time and Fiesta Publishing had to submit their book for consideration to be sold on Amazon.
+The book was accepted into its book assortment and sold on the website.

 Fiesta Publishing Begins…